shahtaz-tqldd/shahtaz-tqldd/README.md

 I have worked on 12 different projects where I implemented my learned skills.
 <br/><br/>
 To talk little bit about myself, I am easy and flexible to work with.
 I think I am a hard working person.
-I like reading books, going on tour and watching tv series.
-I am a dedicated person and I want to work in Google someday.
-So I want to grow and evolve myself right now and to work in you company EIDOSMEDIA will be great opportunity for me.</p>
+I like reading books, going on tour and watching tv series.</p>
 <br/>

 - 🌱 I’m currently learning **React JS, Typescript, Heroku and Web 3.0**